keremciu/sketch-iconfont/README.md

 ##### Big Update: You can add an icon with one click.

 ##### Update: It works with 3.4.1 now.
 I've changed menu of the plugin, its really useful now.
+You can see the name of icon when mouseover the icon, it has tooltip.

 And also thanks to @bricklife.